-Calculating and keeping a close eye on cash flow is essential for any small business.
-But energy costs are often taken as a given, with no focus on reducing this significant outlay.
-This is especially important for start-ups, where every penny counts.
-Besides just saving money, a move towards energy efficiency can help make your business more sustainable and environmentally-friendly.
+Calculating and keeping a close eye on cash flow is essential for any new business, however energy costs are often overlooked.
+This is especially important for new businesses, where every penny counts.

 Negotiating a new contract is a relatively simple and quick task.
 But almost 40% of businesses have never done it.
 They simply allow the contract to renew at an increased rate every year, or even worse, move onto a default tariff with significantly higher rates.